 This course shows students how to read poetry and allows them to increase their abilities to read, understand and enjoy many types of poetry from many periods.
-The course is designed for non-English majors and may be used to fulfill either Section 2 or Section 5 of the Smith College requirements.
-Prerequisites: ENGL 1313-1323.
+The course is designed for non-English majors.
+Prerequisites: ENGL 1313 and 1323.